 Bremner is intended to be built as a complete community with a variety of housing opportunities, shopping, institutional uses and employment.

-20. What considerations will be given to agricultural land?Permanent link to What considerations will be given to agricultural land?
+20. What considerations were given to the Bremner area's prime agricultural land?Permanent link to What considerations were given to the Bremner area's prime agricultural land?

 The Edmonton Metropolitan Region Growth Plan outlines that Agricultural Impact Assessments are required for new urban growth areas.
 The Agricultural Impact Assessment for the Bremner Area Project provides information on planning and contextual factors, agricultural viability, and potential impacts to agriculture and mitigation measures.

 As part of the Bremner Growth Management Strategy process, it was recognized that due to the increased density that Bremner is required to achieve compared with historic growth, lands north of Pointe-aux-Pins Creek could remain agricultural land, and were removed from the Bremner Urban Reserve Area.
 Through the Bremner Area Project, additional lands northwest and southeast were also removed from the Urban Service Area.